laetificat/kevinheruer/content/posts/2021/02/10/dualbooting-windows-with-linux-and-wifi.md

 +++

-Today I ran into a problem that seems to have annoyed a lot of people, so I'm just posting it here to spread the word (and maybe future me).
+Today I ran into a problem that seems to have annoyed a lot of people, so I'm just posting it here to spread the word (and maybe for future me to reference back to).

-The problem is that when you dual boot Windows and Linux, the change exists that Windows used Fast Boot.
+The problem is that when you dual boot Windows and Linux, the chance exists that Windows used Fast Boot.
 Fast Boot causes the system to keep things like WiFi cards to itself so Linux can't access it and just says it can't find it.